ImmuneDynamics/ImmuneDynamics.github.io/research/research2.md

 Below = areas of research, development, and application.
 Can find the research interests of our individual members via the 'Team' page.

 ## Development of high-dimensional cytometry and spatial technologies
+-

+## Computational analysis and data integration
+A major focus of our group is the development of computational analysis solutions for high-dimensional cytometry data.

+## Time-series analysis
+-

+## Spatial analysis of high-dimensional imaging data
+-

+## Development of high-dimensional cytometry and spatial technologies

 ![Tech](https://raw.githubusercontent.com/tomashhurst/tomashhurst.github.io/master/images/HDtech3.png)